How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 How’s it going now?

-For example, we expanded into DACH and France after validating that there was a significant amount of demand in these regions.
+We have expanded into DACH and France after validating that there was a significant amount of demand in these regions.

 Sticking true to our demand generation strategy, we developed full media machines specific to these countries - rather than simply deploying a rinse and repeat of our UK strategy, only translating our website into French or German.